bmusiime/scored_ui_test/README.md

 # Get started
-This tests are degigned to test Scored App: https://github.com/bmusiime/scored There is need to download and start this app before running the test.
+This tests are degigned to test Scored App: https://github.com/bmusiime/scored as such, there is need to download and start this app before running the test.

 ## Install requirements
 ```